 WORLD TEENAGE REPORTING Project

-The World Teenage Reporting Project encourages and amplifies teenage solutions journalism about the role other teenagers are playing in major global phenomena.
+The World Teenage Reporting Project encourages and amplifies solutions journalism from youth media about the role teenagers are playing in major global phenomena.
 Our main media partner is News-Decoder, a global educational news service for the young.

 Phase One grew out of the negative coverage young people were receiving at the start of the COVID-19 pandemic, spurring stories about how other teenagers were helping, producing more than 60 stories from 21 countries.

 Phase 2 created a first showcase of Champions of Tolerance.

 Phase 3, focused on Climate Champions and inspired a journalism competition for original work by teenage journalists in partnership with the Erasmus + programme and The Climate Academy (Belgium) , News Decoder (France) and the New Earth Foundation (USA).
 Deadline is March 1.
 Details are here.

 We work with organizations to create occasional webinars when we believe we can help fill an important gap in knowledge about the relationship between news media and the young.

 Let us know if you want to partner!